 Maryland Code, Courts and Judicial Proceedings Section 3-8A-01 et seq.

 Juveniles who committed a serious criminal act, or who have been in trouble repeatedly, may face delinquency proceedings.
 The process proceeds as follows:

 The judge in juvenile matters may determine the appropriate course of action following a disposition hearing.
 The penalties they may impose include the following:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you would like to learn more about Maryland juvenile crime laws the following links provide additional information:

-Although Maryland juvenile crime laws are designed to avoid the most serious potential consequences for criminal acts it is still critically important that you take defense seriously.
-A competent lawyer can help guide you and your child through the juvenile justice system and argue for the least damaging outcomes.
-Contact a local attorney for a free initial case review to discuss the details of your child's situation.
+Although Maryland juvenile crime laws are designed to avoid the most serious potential consequences for criminal acts, it's still important that you take the charges seriously.
+For this reason, it's a good idea to contact a local criminal defense attorney who can help guide you and your child through the juvenile justice system and argue for the least damaging outcomes.

 Contact a qualified attorney.